flowintel/cocktailparty/README.md

 - Stream Distribution: The project focuses on delivering real-time data streams to end-users.
 - Web Interface: The user interface allows users to easily navigate and discover the streams they are interested in.
 - Stream Subscription: Users can subscribe to their desired streams and receive realtime updates.
-- Stream Creation: Users create `sinks` in which that can upload streams of data using [realtime-py](https://github.com/flowintel/realtime-py/tree/master)
+- Stream Creation: Users may create `sinks` in which that can upload streams of data using [realtime-py](https://github.com/flowintel/realtime-py/tree/master)

 # Moving parts

 Cocktailparty leverages the [phoenix framework](https://www.phoenixframework.org/) and the [BEAM virtual machine](https://www.erlang.org/blog/a-brief-beam-primer/) capabilities to provide:
-- A broker that take data from different sources (at the moment only topics from redis instances) and publish the content into phoenix channels, that are then displayed as *sources* to the end user.
+- A broker that take data from different sources (redis/valkey/kvrocks, STOMP, or websocket) and publish the content into phoenix channels, that are then displayed as *sources* to the end user.
 - A pubsub system based on [pg2](https://www.erlang.org/docs/18/man/pg2.html) to route redis topics' content to channels.
 - A web interface for managing users, and for users to list sources and sinks, and get access instructions.
 That's it.